perepelart/Home-World-RL-Policy-Learning/README.md

 ## Project Description.

-This project investigates training agents via reinforcement learning (RL) for text-based games, environments where all interactions — state descriptions and player actions — are text-based.
-Consequently, the underlying world state is only partially observable through these textual descriptions.
+In this project, we use reinforcement learning (RL) to train agents to solve text-based games by learning control policies.
+In such games, all interactions — state descriptions and agent actions — are written in natural language, so the underlying world state is only partially observable through these textual descriptions.

-Our experimental setup features a small "Home World", simulating a house with rooms and interactable objects (e.g., a kitchen apple).
-The agent must fulfill quests presented textually, such as "You are hungry," which requires appropriate navigation and actions (e.g., going to the kitchen to eat the apple).
-In each cycle, the agent receives text describing the current state and quest, submits a command, and receives a reward.
+To conduct the experiments, we employ a small "Home World", simulating a house with four connected rooms containing interactive objects.
+The agent must complete quests presented textually that involve interacting with these objects.
+We assume that if the agent is already in the room associated with the quest, they can complete it by doing exactly one action.
+In each cycle, the agent receives a text describing the current state and quest, submits a command, and receives a reward based on the resulting state and the command.

-We employ an RL framework to develop an autonomous agent that learns effective command policies from game rewards.
-A critical challenge is the state representation: converting textual descriptions into vectors.
-A naive approach mapping each unique text to an index is infeasible for complex games, necessitating alternatives like bag-of-words representations.
+For instance, the *kitchen* contains an *apple* that the agent can eat.
+The agent may receive a quest such as *You are hungry*, which requires navigating through the house to reach the kitchen and consume the apple.
+The apple can be consumed directly without additional preparation, such as slicing.

+To design an autonomous game player, we leverage a reinforcement learning framework to learn command policies using game rewards as feedback.
+One challenge is mapping textual descriptions into vector representations.
+We first test a naive one-hot encoding by assigning a unique index to each text state.
+However, this approach becomes impractical as the number of distinct descriptions grows.
+We therefore also explore a bag-of-words representation.

-The mathematical model for this framework is described in the file [Home World Game Framework.md](https://github.com/perepelart/Home-World-Policy-Learning/blob/167907f70361518aff5ff762558ba9d9dd871c3b/Home%20World%20Game%20Framework.md)
+Details of the mathematical model for this framework are provided in [**`Home World Game Framework.md`**](https://github.com/perepelart/Home-World-Policy-Learning/blob/167907f70361518aff5ff762558ba9d9dd871c3b/Home%20World%20Game%20Framework.md)

-This project requires to complete the following tasks:
+This project involves completing the following tasks:

-1. Implement the <b> tabular Q-learning algorithm </b> for a simple setting where each text description is associated with a unique index.
+1. Implement the <b> tabular Q-learning algorithm </b> using one-hot encoding of text description.

-2. Implement the <b> Q-learning algorithm with linear approximation architecture </b>, using bag-of-words representation for textual state description.
+2. Implement the <b> Q-learning algorithm with linear approximation</b>, using a bag-of-words representation for textual state description.

 3. Implement a <b>deep Q-network</b>.

-4. Use Q-learning algorithms on the Home World game.
+4. **Apply** the Q-learning algorithms to the Home World game and **compare** the results.

 ---